 China's Dependence on Coal

-coal briquette production Coal provides China with 69 percent of its primary energy and 80 percent of it electricity.
+Coal provides China large portions of its total energy and electricity.
 It is relatively plentiful and cheap but very dirty.
 The government wants to replace coal with oil, natural gas and hydroelectric power primarily to clean up its air.
 Even so demand for coal keeps increasing as the economy grows and 60 new coal-fired power stations go on line every year.
 China could become a net coal importer between 2010 and 2015.
 China relies on coal to achieve its goal of energy independence.
-Thanks to coal China is 90 percent self-sufficient in energy---20 percent more than most of the developed countries in OECD.
+Thanks to coal China is 90 percent self-sufficient in energy — 20 percent more than most of the developed countries in OECD.

 Even if drastic measures are taken China will still have to rely on coal for 65 percent of its energy needs for the foreseeable future.
 A Chinese coal engineer told the New York Times, "We are a developing country and we started without a very good foundation.
 We have so few choices and no funding, so our industries are going to rely heavily on coal for a long time to come."
 By some estimates China will have to triple its use of coal if it wants to achieve a standard of living near that of the United States.
 Some predict that by 2030 China’s demand for coal will exceed that of the rest of the world combined.
 Even though China far and away produces more coal than any other country demand is so strong it has limited exports.